hawkinsw/CPPTimes/BasicsWithConnect4.md

 Woah!
 Much simpler.

 What did we just do?
 Well, we deployed something that all good programmers use -- a variable.
 A _variable_ is the name of a place in memory that holds a value that can change over time.
-While we are playing our game, the "memory" is just our brain (until I fool you into thinking that it's actually my turn twice in a row!).
+While you and I are playing our game, the "memory" is just our brain (until I fool you into thinking that it's actually my turn twice in a row!).
 When we are programming in C++, that memory will be _(non)volatile_ storage.

 ## Abstract Art

 Earlier we discussed a very important term, abstraction, but I failed to give you a good definition.
 And I'm still not going to spell it out precisely!

 I will say that there are myriad ways that computer scientists use abstraction and C++ supports many of them.
-We've seen hints of one type of abstraction already: We used a variable to strip away repetition and come up with a small kernel of code that really defines the steps necessary to play the game:
+We've seen hints of one type of abstraction already: We used a variable to strip away repetition and come up with a small nugget of code that really defines the steps necessary to play the game:

 2. _Active Player_ makes a play.
 3. check whether _Active Player_ won.